What Is SaaS SEO?

 Why SaaS SEO Matters More Than Ever

 Most SaaS businesses are digital first, meaning their website is the front door.
 Paid channels like Google Ads or social media can bring short term results, but they become expensive quickly.
 Organic search, when done strategically, becomes a cost-efficient, compounding source of growth.
+Some key benefits of SaaS SEO include:- Lower customer acquisition cost (CAC) over time

 - Consistent lead generation even without ongoing ad spend